RedHatInsights/insights-runtimes-inventory/README.md

 ### Adding to Ephemeral env

+(General)
 Build a container and use quay.io to push container:

 docker build -t quay.io/beevans/runtimes-inventory:rcN .
 docker push quay.io/beevans/runtimes-inventory:rcN

-(1-Off Task) Download K8s secret (if you don't have it already) & then:
+(1-Off Task) Download K8s secret (if you don't have it already).

+(Daily) Add the pullsecret to the env (needed, b/c our app is not fully integrated into the env yet).
+This step is needed b/c the clowdservices secret doesn't know about our service (yet!).

 ```
 oc apply -n $NAMESPACE -f beevans-secret.yml
 ```

+(Daily)
-Add to config (via oc edit env or the Clowd > ClowdEnvironments tab in the web console):
+Add to config (via oc edit env or the Clowd > ClowdEnvironments detail tab in the web console - i.e. env-ephemeral-XXXX):

 ```
 	pullSecrets: